araujojr82/Physics2_Project2/README.txt

 Physics 2 Project 2

-Please compile it in 64 bits
+Please compile all projects in 64 bits

 Author: Euclides Araujo

 User input keys:
-W,A,S,D,Q,E: Controls the camera position; NOT THE BALL UP, DOWN, LEFT and RIGHT arrows: Control the selected ball
+W,A,S,D,Q,E: Controls the camera position; NOT THE BALL Mouse wheel: Controls the camera zoom
+Mouse: Controls the Pitch and Yaw of the camera

+UP, DOWN, LEFT and RIGHT arrows: Control the selected ball
 TAB: Change the selected ball
 ENTER: Enter the debug mode
+BACKSPACE: Alternate between Bullet Physics and MyCrappy Physics
+ESC: Quit the application

 Configuration of the scene is done via the objects.txt file.
 Each line can create 1 object in the scene, the line structure is: